 The Luce Scholars Program is a nationally competitive fellowship program.
 It was launched by the Henry Luce Foundation in 1974 to enhance the understanding of Asia among potential leaders in American society.
 The program provides stipends, language training, and individualized professional placement in Asia for 15-18 Luce Scholars each year, and welcomes applications from college seniors, graduate students, and young professionals in a variety of fields who have had limited exposure to Asia.
 It places young scholars from a wide variety of intellectual fields in 10-month internships in 15 different countries in East, Southeast and South Asia.
 “The Luce Scholar Year” involves a commitment of about thirteen months, from mid-June until late July of the following year.

-The program places young scholars from a wide variety of intellectual fields in 10-month internships in selected countries in Asia.
+The program, open to both US citizens and permanent residents, is unique among American-Asian exchanges in that it is intended for young leaders who have had limited experience of Asia and who might not otherwise have an opportunity in the normal course of their careers to come to know Asia.
 Those who already have significant experience in Asia or Asian studies are not eligible for the Luce Scholars Program.
-On the other hand, candidates may have taken Asian language or Asia-focused courses on a U.S. campus (without majoring in Asian Studies).
-They may have spent up to a total of twelve weeks, or have participated in a university-organized summer program, in one or more countries where Luce Scholars are placed.
+On the other hand, candidates may have taken Asian language or Asia-focused courses (without majoring in Asian Studies).
+They may have spent up to a total of eighteen weeks or have participated in a university-organized summer program, in one or more countries where Luce Scholars are placed.